 Some of our recovery standards apply to all NMC approved education programmes, and therefore will apply to our approved nursing associate (NA) programmes.

-However, we do recognise that most nursing associate students are on apprenticeship based programmes, and employers may call their students back into practice during the emergency period.
+However, we recognise that most nursing associate students are on apprenticeship based programmes, and employers may call their students back into practice during the emergency period.
 This might mean that some courses are deferred.

 End Point Assessments

 If you’re due to take your End Point Assessment as a NDA, MDA or NA, the Institute for Apprenticeships is supporting new flexibilities.
 These are for Registered Nurse (RN) Degree Apprentices and Nursing Associate (NA) Apprentices that reflect the adjustments we’ve made with regard to professional registration in response to the Covid-19 outbreak.

 With immediate effect and during the Covid-19 pandemic, any RN and NA apprentices who have completed the NMC approved programme; been assessed by the NMC as having permanently met the requirements for Professional Registration; and passed through the apprenticeship gateway will be regarded to have met the EPA requirements and have achieved their apprenticeship.

 This change will only be applied to qualifying apprentices during the Covid-19 pandemic.
-If you have concerns you should seek advice from your education institution and your employer about this.
-You can find more information about this in the government's latest guidance or through the Institute for Apprenticeships.
+If you have concerns you should speak to your education institution and your employer.

 As registered nurses and midwives, we know that being in the position to contribute to the nursing and midwifery workforce during this time might affect your studies.
 Maximising the workforce continues to be our priority, and we hope that your programme is gaining some normality at this time, but we recognise some programmes may take longer to complete.